-For a great shopping tour, I recommend the 3.5-hour Athens Shopping Tour which gets you in the best boutique shops (via a private guide) so you’ll be sure to go home with the best and most unique presents from Greece.
+For a great shopping tour, I recommend the 4-hour Made in Athens Morning Shopping Tour which gets you in the best boutique shops (via a private guide) so you’ll be sure to go home with the best and most unique presents from Greece.

 3) Shop at Christmas Bazaars

 While not as fancy or glamorous as other European Christmas markets, Athens has a few markets known as bazaars.
 Local artisans sell everything from handmade soaps, traditional Greek products to jewelry.
 Some bazaars are located in the metro stations (including Syntagma).

 The local volunteer charity group American Women’s Organization of Greece has the biggest holiday bazaar, usually held the last weekend in November.
 For others, check out the site www.xpatathens.com for an updated listing.